-A Romanian pen pusher’s attempts to revolutionise the beautiful game goes far beyond inverting the pyramid in Corneliu Porumboiu’s hilarious Infinite Football, a semi-follow-up to The Second Game which received its world premiere at this year’s Berlin Film Festival.
+A Romanian pen pusher’s attempts to revolutionise the beautiful game goes far beyond inverting the pyramid in Corneliu Porumboiu’s hilarious Infinite Football, a semi-follow-up to The Second Game.

 The introduction of rules to the game of football gave it a shared language and helped turn it into a spectator sport – but as the old adage goes, all rules are made to be broken.
 Infinite Football sees Porumboiu return to his hometown of Vaslui, where many of his films are set, to interview Laurențiu Ginghină, an office worker and childhood friend of his brother who, after a traumatic footballing injury, decided to create a new set of rules that would improve the game.